A Brief History

 So, what was real, or rather allegedly real?
 Well, just as is dramatized in the film, the real-life Annabelle doll did change positions on its own as reported by its owners and also left cryptic and unsettling messages.
 The film similarly accurately recreates the claims about blood appearing on the doll and the revelation that the spirit of a deceased child named Annabelle (of course…) possessed the infamous doll.

 Elsewhere, the film blurs the line between reality and fiction.
 For example, while the doll’s “victims” do claim to have been physically harmed by it, these assaults did not go quite as far as what audiences will see exaggerated in the cinematic take on the incident.
 The Warrens do believe that the doll managed to cause at least one death, but whether the doll was in fact responsible is debatable and cannot be proven.

 Therefore, as far as history goes, this film is no documentary, but as with The Conjuring, it is a fun and thrilling fictional take on the paranormal.

 As for one final note, Annabelle is actually NOT the only infamous real-life haunted doll that has inspired disturbing films.
 Arguably even more famous is Robert the Doll, the inspiration for Chucky in the Child’s Play series.
 Robert ranks number one on the following video:

-If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by entering your email address at the top right of this page or like us on Facebook.
 For another event that happened on October 3, please also read the History and Headlines article: “1+9 Foods You Cannot Believe Other People Eat.”